 What about Our Other Project Goals?

 Highway and road projects are built and operated for many different reasons and are designed to accomplish many different goals.
 Sustainability can be thought of as encompassing the multiple goals of effective transportation projects.
 Safety, mobility, environmental protection, livable communities, asset management and many other objectives all have a place in sustainability.
 It is an important lens through which to view a transportation project, and enables transportation agencies and project sponsors to make decisions that benefit the future as well as the present.
 The idea of sustainability does not limit the value or importance placed on individual goals for a project or organization.
 Decisions about policy, projects and operations should consider balancing the principles of sustainability but there is no requirement to do so for each and every decision.
 INVEST provides an opportunity to consider sustainability with other performance measures in the decision making process without attempting to mandate values or choices.

 For FHWA, safety has a unique role in sustainability as a key component of the social principle of the triple bottom line.
 FHWA’s Safety Program is committed to work with State and Local partners and others in the transportation community to develop and promote programs and technologies to reduce the number of fatalities and injuries on our Nation’s roadways.
 FHWA’s emphasis on safety fits within the overall sustainability definition and recognizes that an organization may choose to emphasize specific sustainability components, such as safety.
 Like some other important transportation objectives, safety also stands by itself as a way to measure or evaluate a project.
 The Highway and Traffic Safety best practices that are included in INVEST represent the latest approaches to evaluate safety performance and mitigate risks.
 Using these approaches goes above and beyond past methods.

-Next > About INVEST
+Next > Getting to Know INVEST